SergioMendolia/arkeo/README.md

 AutoTime stores configuration in `~/.config/autotime/config.yaml`.
 You can edit this file directly or use `autotime config edit` to open it in your default editor.

 ### Example Configuration
-See [config.example.yaml](config.example.yaml) for a complete configuration example including LLM settings.
+See [config.example.yaml](config.example.yaml) for a complete configuration example.

 ## Development